NRE/NLE Step 1: Neurology Made Simple – Pass with Precision

 • Blocks fluid in the brain → causes hydrocephalus (CSF buildup).

-• Increased pressure in the head – intracranial pressure (causing headache, vomiting).
+• Increased pressure in the head – intracranial pressure (ICP) (causing headache, vomiting).

 • A tumor found above the pituitary gland (suprasellar area) Supra cellular tumor.